AdamJohnsonMI/SkuTracker/README.md

 Misc.
 1. Create a walk through video
 2. Rename site to arbitrage something and research different hosting sites
-3. Have image link on receiving.
-4. Add preptype to users
+3. Add preptype to users
-5. Editing items in warehouse should preload information to prevent erasing

 Possible Ideas to Support Client